bmaupin/micro-beyond-earth/README.md

 ## Recommended companion mods

 - [AutoTurnControl](https://steamcommunity.com/sharedfiles/filedetails/?id=503856497)
-  - This adds a toggle at the top of the screen for toggling Auto End Turn on or off
+  - Adds a toggle at the top of the screen for toggling Auto End Turn on or off
-  - It also has additional options that allow toggling Auto End Turn on or off automatically if a unit has died, covert agent has completed an operation, or city can attack.
-The last one is especially useful for skipping the notification that the city can attack an alien if you don't wish to do so.
+  - Has additional options that allow toggling Auto End Turn on or off in certain situations

 ## Known issues